buildit/homebrew-buildit-setup/README.md

 It is important to note that if any of the above Casks have already been installed outside of Homebrew environment, it will break the installation (default behaviour for any Cask).

-There is information of manual steps needed to finish the configuration shown as Homebrew *Caveats*.
-Unfortunately this information is displayed before the installation, so if there is the need to check what needs to configure after the installation, just run the commands below accordingly:
+The information about manual steps needed is displayed as Homebrew *Caveats*.
+Unfortunately this information is shown before the installation, so if there is the need to check what needs to configure after the installation finishes, just run the commands below accordingly:

 ```